sergitnsr/sergitnsr/README.md

 - 🌱 Learning Linux, sysadmin, automation & Red Teaming.

 ### What I'm interested in?
-- 📖 Reading sci-fi and dystopian novels.
+- 📖 Reading fantasy, sci-fi and dystopian novels.
 - ✨ Collecting Pokémon cards & games.
 - 🔭 Knowing everything IT-related stuff.

 ### Other
-- 📝 My personal blog is [this](https://falgar.es).
-- 📫 You can find me on Telegram @shaoran & on Keybase @sergitnsr.
 - ⚡ I'm into anime, mostly shounen and mystery, and its OSTs.